 This is the feature I use next often; Quicken provides a very simple interface for viewing the value of your portfolio on any given date.
 This feature works on all investment accounts since Quicken downloads the historical price data for each stock / fund that you own.

 Here for example is a portion of my Sharebuilder account, showing my LNT purchases and associated cost data.
 By changing the date in the “As of” field at the top, I can go back in time and see values on different dates which helps me in producing monthly and yearly reports.
 Sadly you can’t go forward in time and look at future stock prices!

 The little report icon to the right of the stock name links to news relating to that company such as dividend increases and other events.

-There are also a number of investment reports that can be customized and while I use them less often, they can be quite interesting if you want to compare your portfolio’s performance to major stock indexes etc. Here’s my Sharebuilder account performance compared to the S&P.
+There are also a number of investment reports that can be customized and while I use them less often, they can be quite interesting.
+Especially if you want to compare your portfolio’s performance to major stock indexes etc. Here’s my Sharebuilder account performance compared to the S&P.

 Quicken allows each transaction to be classified with a category so I tend to use that feature when reconciling with my Excel sheet where I budget based on categories.
 It can generate reports that group expenses into each category and provide a breakdown into sub-categories.
 I’ve used this quite a few times when the expenses in my accounts don’t match my Excel file.

 See the Quicken site for a complete list of improvements in this version.
 Some new features stand out in the 2015 edition that have not been offered before.

 Morningstar offer an X-Ray feature if you pay their subscription fee and this analyses your portfolio holdings, breaking them into sector and regions.
 This can help you see what you really have in your portfolio and what you might be exposed to; particularly if you hold a number of mutual funds.